pangeo-forge/roadmap/README.md

 🆕 Updated May 2024 🆕

-In this repository, you can find a high level overview of the Pangeo Forge project, its subprojects, how they fit together, and the road ahead.
+In this repository, you can find a high-level overview of the Pangeo Forge project, its subprojects, how they fit together, and the road ahead.
 Pangeo Forge is a community driven project so please open [issues](https://github.com/pangeo-forge/roadmap/issues) to ask questions or to propose changes and/or additions to the roadmap itself.
 Pangeo Forge has grown out of the [Pangeo Project](http://pangeo.io/), an open-source community promoting open, reproducible, and scalable science.